Canada's Trudeau says more gun control needed after Toronto area shootings

 In a radio interview on Monday, Trudeau accused the Conservative Party, his main opponent, of being “in the pocket of the gun lobby.”

-Conservative Party spokesman Simon Jefferies, in statement on Monday, said party leader Andrew Scheer and the Conservative Party will always defend responsible, law-abiding firearm owners.
+Conservative Party spokesman Simon Jefferies, in statement on Monday, said party leader Andrew Scheer and the party itself would always defend responsible, law-abiding firearm owners.

 “We believe that we must take a thoughtful, serious approach to this issue and pursue measures that actually reduce crime,” he said.